 9 Reasons to Embrace Haruki Murakami's Novels

-At 68, Haruki Murakami is a busy man.
+At 69, Haruki Murakami is a busy man.
 In 2016 he released two works of nonfiction—Absolutely on Music and Haruki Murakami Goes to Meet Hayao Kawai.
-This year he has two more, Men Without Women, a collection of stories translated into English, and the Japanese edition of a novel Murder of the Knight Commander.
+In 2017 two more books appeared, Men Without Women, a collection of stories translated into English, and the Japanese edition of a novel Murder of the Knight Commander.
 Murakami has written 30 books, won a handful of major awards, and has been translated into 50 languages.
 He’s also, perhaps, the most beloved writer in the world, certainly among serious novelists.
 He’s not some distant supernatural figure who’s well respected but not liked or entirely understood.
 Far from it.
 Readers respond to his books with piety, joy and a personal connection, as if they’re letters from an old friend.
 And maybe that’s exactly what they are.
 Here are nine reasons to embrace the funny, strange, touching, surreal, comforting and occasionally awkward novels of Haruki Murakami.

 How To Become a Writer